grinnell-cs/csc151-datasci-scamper/_readings/recursion-over-numbers.md

 1. Follow the example of `factorial` and give a recursive decomposition for `terminal`.
 2. Implement the `terminal` function based on this decomposition.

-## Problem: By Size (‡)

-We defined `(nested-triangle n)` to draw `n` triangles.
-Effectively, each triangle drawn by the function decreased in size by `25` which we derived in our recursive decomposition.
-Instead of drawing `n` triangles, we can instead take the _size_ of the largest triangle as input and decrease that size by `25` directly, instead of computing it as a formula of the number of triangles `n`.

-{:type="a"}
-1. Give a recursive decomposition for an alternative implementation of `(nested-triangle size)` that takes the _size_ of the overall image as input.
-    The `size` here becomes the `size` of the outermost triangle, and each successive triangle decreases by `25` down to `0`.
-    For example `(nested-triangle 250)` should produce our original example of `10` triangles.
-2. Implement this alternative decomposition of `(nested-triangle size)` and figure out which `size` parameters produce the examples generated in the reading.
-3. Think about the pros and cons of this new implementation of `nested-triangle`.
-    Is there any upsides or downsides to having the parameter of the function be the size of the drawing versus the number of triangles?